WGBH-MLA/AAPB2/app/views/override/faq.md

 holding public media content are all eligible to contribute to the AAPB collection.

-## How can my organization get involved in the American Archive initiative?
+## How can my organization get involved in the AAPB?

 AAPB Project Staff are currently working on a collection development policy to guide the growth of the collection and the workflows to add new metadata